privcycoin/Privcy-PaperWallet/README.md

 *****************************************************************************************
 *****************************************************************************************

-# 42-address
+# Privcy-address

-JavaScript Client-Side 42-coin Wallet Generator
+JavaScript Client-Side Privcy-coin Wallet Generator

 This project is a fork of bitaddress.org, the original trustworthy JavaScript powered offline bitcoin address generator.

-Now 42-coin addresses and their corresponding private key can be conveniently generated in a web browser.
+Now Privcy-coin addresses and their corresponding private key can be conveniently generated in a web browser.

-The 42-ddress project provides an all-in-one HTML document with embedded JavaScript/Css/Images.
+The Privcy-ddress project provides an all-in-one HTML document with embedded JavaScript/Css/Images.
 The JavaScript is readable not minified and contains no XMLHttpRequest's (no AJAX).
 The benefit of this technique is you can load the JavaScript locally and trust that the JavaScript did not change after being